 Challenges and outcomes of analytics KM

-Since knowledge can be dispersed across the company, a single location for all reports and dashboards is essential for basic company information sharing.
-A BI portal is key to getting the necessary information accessible from a single location.
+Since knowledge can be dispersed across the company, a single location for all reports and dashboards is essential for basic company information sharing. an Analytics Hub is key to getting the necessary information accessible from a single location.

 Using dashboards for analytics KM

 Effective dashboards take complex data and simplify it for understanding at a quick glance.
 They serve to quickly share essential information and get everyone working in sync.
 Discoverable dashboards are an excellent tool for analytics knowledge management because of the visual overview of dynamic information.
 They can integrate static data from spreadsheets and present information in real time.

 A simplistic dashboard design can be difficult to achieve.
 Leverage best practice when designing the layout by returning to the central questions: What problem do we need to solve and what specific data do we need to make a knowledgeable decision?
 If you stay focused on those questions, over-designing your dashboard can be avoided.

 Getting the most out of your analytics